School Certificate (Mauritius)

-The School Certificate is an academic qualification in Mauritius awarded upon the completion of Form 5, the penultimate stage of secondary school.
+The School Certificate is an academic qualification in Mauritius awarded upon the completion of Grade 11, the penultimate stage of secondary school.
 The qualification is awarded upon earning passing marks on the O-level exams administered by the Mauritius Examinations Syndicate, in conjunction with the University of Cambridge Local Examinations Syndicate of the Cambridge International Examinations board.

 Subjects

-Typically around 8 to 10 subjects are chosen by the student to be studied at O-level.
+Typically around 6 to 10 subjects are chosen by the student to be studied at O-level.
 These subjects may determine the available options for future study at A-level, to be taken for the Higher School Certificate, and for tertiary study in higher education institutions.

 Cambridge School Certificate candidates may take the following subjects at O-level: